 New and Perfect

-by Rebecca Rowland (first appeared on WiHM's Women With 2020 Vision)
+by Rebecca Rowland (first appeared on WiHM's Final Girls With 2020 Vision)

 Despite years of harsh New England weathering, the words on the dilapidated green and silver road sign could be seen clear as day.
 Welcome to Mansfield: Where Life is New and Perfect.
 The irony of the carefully lettered town motto snaking around speckles of rust and dull streaks where the reflective paint had worn thin was never lost on Rachel.